testcase/pysndlib/README.md

 			for i in range(44100):
 				outa(i, .5 * oscil(gen))

-- not yet implemented clip or scaling in with Sound

 An 'instrument' will just be defined as a function (see examples in clm_ins.py and demos)

 - Errors need a lot more work so ....